lawrencecandilas/script-portfolio/disk-report.sh/README.md

 ## Why would I use this?

 I have multiple systems generate this nightly.
 If a storage device suddenly disappears due to a hardware issue, I'll be able to tell sooner rather than later.
 This is also a simple way for me to keep up on disk space.

-Sending emails in this fashion will require a working SMTP and IMAP or POP3 server - so something like `postfix`/`exim4` and `dovecot` would need to have been setup and/or working.

 ## Code Commentary